Not Everyone Is Meant To Follow You Home

 There’s a freedom in being briefly unknown.

-You can say things more honestly when the person listening won’t be sitting across from you at dinner next week.
+You can tell the truth more easily when the person listening won’t be sitting across from you at dinner next week.

 Temporary Friendships Can Feel Surprisingly Real